Publication Ethics Statement

 SPECTA Journal of Technology is an academic journal that commits to upholding the highest peer review standard.
-This statement explains that there is an ethical action involving all parties in the publication of an article in this journal, including an author, a chief editor, editorial team, reviewers, and Lembaga Penelitian dan Pengabdian Masyarakat Institut Teknologi Kalimantan (LPPM ITK).
+This statement explains the ethical actions involving all parties in the publication of an article in this journal.
+Those parties include the author, the chief editor, the editorial team, the reviewers, and the Institute for Research and Community Services or LPPM ITK (Lembaga Penelitian dan Pengabdian Kepada Masyarakat Institut Teknologi Kalimantan).

 A. Ethical Guidelines of Editors

-The publication of articles in SPECTA Journal of Technology commits to upholding the highest peer review standard.
-The articles apply scientific methods and must bear a positive impact to the development of science in Indonesia.
-Therefore, it is important to agree on ethical standards for all parties involved in the article publication: an author, editors, reviewers, publisher and public.
+The publication of articles in the SPECTA Journal of Technology commits to upholding the highest peer review standard.
+All the articles have to apply scientific methods and bear a positive impact on the development of science in Indonesia.
+Therefore, it is essential to agree on ethical standards for all parties involved in the article publication: the author, editors, reviewers, publisher, and public.

-LPPM ITK as the publisher of SPECTA Journal of Technology deals with journal ethics and their impacts to all stages of the article publication.
+LPPM ITK, as the publisher of the SPECTA Journal of Technology, deals with journal ethics and their impacts on all stages of the article publication.
 Advertising, reprinting, or other commercial revenues related to the article publication may not cause any impact or influence on editorial decisions.

-SPECTA Journal of Technology editors are responsible for deciding which articles are submitted to reviewers until the articles are published.
-However, the article submissions to reviewers are conducted through a blind reviewer process.
-The editors are guided both by the policy of the journal’s editorial board and by the applicable legal requirements in order to avoid defamation, copyright infringement and plagiarism.
+The editors of the SPECTA Journal of Technology are responsible for selecting submitted articles to be reviewed and conducting the follow-up process in the publication procedures.
+The reviews are conducted through a blind review process to maintain fairness.
+The editors are guided by the policy of the journal’s editorial board and the applicable legal requirements in order to avoid defamation, copyright infringement, and plagiarism.
 The editors can also negotiate with reviewers in making the decision.

-When an editor evaluates the submitted manuscripts, he/she must evaluate them without regard to race, gender, sexual orientation, religious beliefs, ethnic origin, nationality, or political philosophy of the authors.
+When an editor evaluates the submitted articles, he/she must do it without regard to race, gender, sexual orientation, religious beliefs, ethnic origin, nationality, or political philosophy of the authors.

-The chief editor and other editorial staffs must not disclose any information about the submitted manuscripts even when the scripts are submitted to other evaluation staffs.
-In addition, the editors also must not disclose any information related to reviewers, other editorial advisors, or publisher.
+The chief editor and other editorial staff must not disclose any information about the submitted articles to the other evaluation personnel.
+The editors also must not disclose any information related to reviewers, other editorial advisors, or publishers.

 Disclosure and Conflicts of Interest

-Any unpublished articles must not be used in editor’s individual research without the express written consent of the author.
-All information and ideas obtained through peer review process are kept confidential and must not be used for personal interests.
-Editors do not consider a script based on a particular interest as a competitive, collaborative result or connection with one of the authors, companies, or similar institutions.
+Any unpublished articles must not be used in the editor’s research without the expressed written consent of the authors.
+All information and ideas obtained through the peer review process are kept confidential and must not be used for personal interests.
+Editors must not consider a script based on a particular interest, such as a competitive, collaborative result or connection with one of the authors, companies, or similar institutions.

 B. Ethical Guidelines of Reviewers

 Every selected and qualified reviewer evaluates an article.
-Besides reviewers’ academic requirements and their capabilities, they must also be able to meet the deadline given in examining the manuscript.
-If the given deadline will be impossible for a reviewer to evaluate the article, the reviewer must notify the Editor to find other available reviewers.
+A reviewer has to fulfill the academic requirements and be capable in their field of study.
+They must also be able to meet the agreed deadline for every article review.
+Had the given deadline been deemed unacceptable for a reviewer to evaluate the article, the reviewer must notify the editor-in-charge to find other available reviewers.

-Each manuscript received is treated as a confidential document.
+Each article received is treated as a confidential document.
 Every incoming manuscript must not be shown or discussed with other parties.

 The article evaluation is conducted objectively.
 Reviewers must express their views clearly with supporting arguments.

 Reviewers must be able to identify relevant published work.
-Statement of observation, derivation, or argumentation that had been previously reported must be accompanied by relevant citations.
-Reviewers must also provide a reminder to the Editor if there is a substantial similarity or overlap between the manuscript under evaluation and the script that has or ever been published.
+Any statement of observation, derivation, or argument previously reported must be accompanied by appropriate credit or citations.
+Reviewers must also provide a reminder to the Editor if there is a substantial similarity or overlap between the article under evaluation and other published articles.